 Also, if possible, do you have the same size window with undamaged old balances?
 If so, use those balances in the problem window and see if they work.
 That will let you know if it's even the balances that are the problem at all.
 If all else fails, you can consider going down in weight rating and use a lower option.
 It's not recommended but it may be the last recourse.

-A quick learner from Brooklyn, NY says:
+Quick Learner from Brooklyn, NY

 Hi Paul,